 Modern organization have more employees working remotely than ever before.
 Communications between employees are getting more and more agile.
 Because workplaces now have state of the art communication software and team collaboration platforms like Slack, SharePoint and Teams, collaboration is easier and faster.
 So why should regular cyber security awareness training be any different?

 Business chat apps such as Slack, MS Teams and Facebook for Work will continue to threaten email’s dominance.
 Especially when it comes to internal communications.
 Unlike email, instant messaging tends to elicit a faster response.
 Plus, chat apps have youth on their side.
 They will continue to work side by side for years to come.
-This is why AwareGO will continue to offer security awareness training through Slack and other communication software as well as email.
-Furthermore, we’ll continue to make our LMS compatible with other team working software such as MS Teams.
-This is on our road map as early as next fall.
+This is why AwareGO will continue to offer cyber security awareness training through Slack, Teams and other communication software as well as email.
+Furthermore, we’ll continue to make our platform and content compatible with other learning management systems through Scorm and further integrations.

 The chief benefit of messaging apps like Slack and MS Teams is the real-time messaging and file sharing.
 Employees don’t have to stop other work to write an email.
 Everything can be delivered through the chat.
 Another benefit of this modern communication is the ability to send instant messages to large groups.
 And the replies won’t fill your inbox.
 This is exactly what the evolving culture of modern workplaces wants.

 It’s not just brand-new start-ups that are using Slack.
-65 of Fortune 100 companies are already using it.
+65 of Fortune 100 companies are already using it and more are probably using Teams.
 Business messaging apps have many advantages over email.
 One of the most important one is that they encourage brevity.
 Messages tend to be succinct.
-Today 2,000 apps are available on the Slack app directory.
+Today 2,000 apps are available on the Slack app directory and over 700 for MS Teams.
 Over 12 million people use Slack daily from over 600,000 organizations.
+Teams has over 270 million active monthly users.
 The average time a user spends working via Slack is 90 minutes.
-This means that if you have an important company-wide announcement to make, using Slack will ensure that it will reach your employees.
+Due to its popular meeting function the time spent on MS Teams is even higher.
+This means that if you have an important company-wide announcement to make, using Slack or Teams channels will ensure that it will reach your employees.

-We believe security awareness training is important.
+We believe cyber security awareness training is important.
 Being able to deliver security messages quickly and with ease will help create a strong security culture.
-Delivering security awareness training through Slack is one of the ways to do that.
+Delivering cyber security awareness training through Slack or Teams is one of the ways to do that.

 To start your cyber security awareness training through Slack make sure you have a Slack account and an AwareGO account.
 Sign in to your AwareGO account, select “Settings” and then select “Integrations” in the sidebar menu.
 Click on the “Connect” button for Slack and from there you’ll be guided on to allow AwareGO’s LMS to send automated messages to your employees.
 You can find more detailed information on AwareGO’s Knowledge Base.